swiftlang/swift-evolution/proposals/XXXX-diagnostic-directives.md

 error-directive → #error static-string-literal
 ```

-Upon parsing a `#error` statement, the Swift compiler will emit the provided
+Upon parsing a `#error` directive, the Swift compiler will emit the provided
 string literal as an error, pointing to the beginning of the
-string, and ignore the statement.
+string, and ignore the directive.

-Upon parsing a `#warning` statement, the Swift compiler will emit the provided
+Upon parsing a `#warning` directive, the Swift compiler will emit the provided
 string literal as a warning, pointing to the beginning of the
-string, and ignore the statement.
+string, and ignore the directive.

-If a `#warning` or `#error` exists inside a branch of a `#if` statement that is
+If a `#warning` or `#error` exists inside a branch of a `#if` directive that is
 not taken, then no diagnostic is emitted.

 ```swift